-In celebration of Theological Libraries Month, Assistant Librarian Erin Quarterman asked The Seattle School’s faculty and staff to recommend texts and films that have influenced movement in their theology.
-Here, Alumni Programs Coordinator Daniel Tidwell reflects on some of his recommendations.
+In celebration of Theological Libraries Month, former Assistant Librarian Erin Quarterman asked The Seattle School’s faculty and staff to recommend texts and films that have influenced movement in their theology.
+Here, Alumni Programs Coordinator Daniel Tidwell (Master of Divinity, ’10) reflects on some of his recommendations.
 And in case you missed it, check out Kate Davis’s thoughts on how fictional narratives have shaped her approach to theology.

 My favorite advice I’ve given myself as a writer is this: “The best reading of your poem is your poem’s best reading of you.”
 It’s strange to give yourself advice.
 But it’s stranger to imagine that we aren’t being shaped by the stories we tell.
 The act of concretizing living stories into words is, in effect, a means of setting our bodies free to dance around the story.
 To read it backwards and forwards, catching our breath between the lines.

 The stories that shape me theologically are the stories that invite me to see and tell my own story differently—to believe in a God and a world bigger than I could imagine on my own.
 The Christian story is grounded in the presence of God who breaks in on our reality, making spaciousness within and among us in the particular contexts of our human lives.